rudolfmend/TestBench-Target-WinLegacy/README.md

 1. Start the application
 2. Click on "Open Application" on the main screen
 3. In the second window, you can:
-   - Select dates from the dropdown
+   - Select dates from the dropdown - use the arrow keys and also the mouse wheel
    - Add entries with procedure names, points, and delegate information
    - Save and load data to/from JSON files
    - Delete selected entries